Right Column

 § 4151.
 Hand Therapy

-(a) Hand therapy services may be performed only when an occupational therapist has demonstrated to the Board that he or she has met the post professional education and training requirements established by this section as follows:
+(a) Hand therapy services may be performed only when an occupational therapist has demonstrated to the Board in an application filed pursuant to section 4155 that they have met the post professional education and training requirements established by this section as follows:

 (2) Training: Completion of 480 hours of supervised on-the-job training, clinical internship or affiliation, which may be paid or voluntary, pertaining to hand therapy.

-(c) An occupational therapist may provide only those hand therapy services he or she is competent to perform.
+(d) An occupational therapist may provide only those hand therapy services the occupational therapist is competent to perform.

 § 4152.
 Physical Agent Modalities

-(a) Physical agent modalities may be used only when an occupational therapist has demonstrated to the Board that he or she has met the post professional education and training requirements established by this section as follows:
+(a) Physical agent modalities may be used only when an occupational therapist has demonstrated to the Board in an application filed pursuant to section 4155 that they have met the post professional education and training requirements established by this section as follows:

 (1) Education: Completion of 30 contact hours in the subjects listed in Code section 2570.3(f).